 NSW Salvation Army director of emergency services Norm Archer said the organisation had mobilised its resources overnight and had 87 teams on standby across the state.

 "The next few days are looking ominous," he said in a statement.

 "Many communities may need support should fires occur and we are poised and ready to provide assistance if the need should arise."

 Mr Archer urged people in fire danger areas to follow the directions provided by authorities about protection from hot weather and getting out early.

 "The Salvation Army would ask people to pay particular attention to their elderly relatives who are living alone and those suffering sickness at this time," he said.

 "It's important regular contact be maintained as we move through this difficult period."

 Mr Archer said children were also at risk.

-"Don't just assume people are OK, check on them and make
+"Don't just assume people are OK, check on them and make contact," he added.

 - additional reporting NZ Herald, AAP